-Energy systems planning for SDGs
+Energy systems planning for Sustainable Development Goals (SDGs)

 Background, challenges and context

-The UN 2030 Agenda for Sustainable Development, the African Union’s Agenda 2063 and the Common African Position on the post-2015 Development Agenda all highlighted that energy planning is central to the optimisation of investments in energy production and infrastructure.
+The UN 2030 Agenda for Sustainable Development, the African Union’s Agenda 2063, and the Common African Position on the post-2015 Development Agenda all highlighted that energy planning is central to the optimisation of investments in energy production and infrastructure.

-Yet within Sub-Saharan Africa and South Asia, energy planning is constrained by insufficient human and institutional capacity to effectively use models and decision supporting tools for energy planning and management.
+Yet within Sub-Saharan Africa and South Asia, energy planning is constrained by insufficient human and institutional capacity to effectively use models and decision support tools for energy planning and management.
 These constraints are further exacerbated by a lack of dedicated institutions for long-term capacity and skills development.